 Term life insurance is used most commonly to help families cover any outstanding financial obligations such as:

 - Future Lost Income

 While term is easier to understand, there are quite a few variations that you will need to know about before purchasing.

 Level Term Life Insurance–

 Level term is the most common term policies purchased today.
 The death benefit is level for the life of the policy, unless you choose to reduce it.
 The premiums remain level during the benefit period chosen.

 For example, if you bought a 20-year term, the premium is guaranteed for 20 years.
 You can expect that premium to rise quite a bit after the 20-year benefit period.

 This type of term policy you don’t see as often anymore.
-These polices have a level premium, but the death benefit decreases each year on the policy anniversary date.
+Decreasing term life policies have a level premium, but the death benefit decreases each year on the policy anniversary date.

-The types of term policies are generally used for mortgage loans and business loans.
+Decreasing term life policies are generally used for mortgage loans and business loans.
 The reason you don’t see them as often is the cost of level term has decreased for the last 20 years, making them comparable in price.

 Annual Renewable Term Life Insurance–